Shrub

 Plant in full sun with good airflow.
 Water at soil level, not overhead.
 Fertilize monthly during growing season.
 Prune in early spring — remove dead wood, open the center for airflow.
 Choose disease-resistant varieties to skip the spray routine.

-See roses in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring roses alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring roses alongside companion plants.

 Frequently Asked Questions